 The cons of using pop-ups on your website

-Even before Google announced the upcoming algorithm change, the list of reasons not to use pop-ups was big enough:
+Even before Google announced the upcoming algorithm change, the list of reasons not to use pop-ups and interstitials was big enough:

-- They’re annoying as hell: Again, this is especially true for full-screen pop ups.
+- They’re annoying as hell – Again, this is especially true for full-screen intrusions.

-- Pop-ups are awful on mobile: We’re kind of glad Google will be penalising sites for showing pop-ups to mobile traffic.
+- Pop-ups are awful on mobile – We’re glad Google penalises sites for showing pop-ups to mobile traffic.

 Essentially, it comes down to what kind of value pop-ups bring to your marketing strategy.
 If you’re generating solid leads by using them, then it may be worth the compromises.

 Guidelines for using pop-ups on your website